jannikjw/one-shot-face-recognition/README.md

 # One Shot Face Recognition
 This project deals with one-shot learning for face recognition.
-Faces need to recognized reliably using a single surveillance camera.
+Faces need to be recognized reliably using a single surveillance camera.

 ## Project Objective